soundio/soundstage/README.md

 # Soundio

-Soundio provides a fast, declarative way to set up a Web Audio graph from JSON, an API for manipulating and observing it, and a JSONify-able structure that can be used as a data store.
+Soundio provides a fast, declarative way to set up a Web Audio processing graph from JSON, an API for manipulating and observing the graph, and a JSONify-able structure that can be used to save them.
 Soundio is the Graph Object Model used to make
 <a href="http://sound.io">sound.io</a>.